atengstedt/Dragonfly/README.md

 # Dragonfly
-Demographic history and inbreeding analyses of green hawker (Aeshna viridis)
+A collection of scripts for demographic history and inbreeding analyses of green hawker (*Aeshna viridis*)